Neway Debebe

-Neway Debebe (ነዋይ ደበበ; born 21 December 1958) is an Ethiopian singer and songwriter.
+Neway Debebe (ነዋይ ደበበ; born 21 December 1958) is an Ethiopian singer.
 Neway became popular after releasing his first debut album, recorded by the Tango Music shop, in 1970s with a local band called the Roha Band.
 Following this, Neway released more than five studio albums.

 Life and career

 1958–1966: Early life

 Neway Debebe was born in Hamer Bako, and raised in different parts of Ethiopia.
 He lived in Asella, Awasa and Wolaita Sodo.
 Neway's passion for music started while he was in high school.
 He attended Ras Andarge high school in Asella.
 The teachers supported Neway in many different ways to lay a foundation for his passion for music.
 As a result Neway performed well in the high school student's band.

 1967–1970s: Career beginnings

 After developing his talent in high school, Neway moved to the capital Addis Ababa to further his musical career.
 In Addis Ababa he joined the Ambassador Theatre and the Ras Theatre's traditional band respectively.
 His contributions to the bands increased their popularity, especially the Ras Theatre's band.